 “My showroom manager is a big fan of Marie Kondo.”
 Raymond tells us, “Every time she comes in, she reorganizes.”

 As Kaede Kimonos builds their name in the community through their work, marketing, and participation in programs like Wish Local, they help spread the knowledge and traditions of the Japanese culture.

 Raymond explained to us how he chose the name Kaede, and their business is perfectly named.

 “Kaede means maple tree, and there are variations of the maple tree on every continent.
 It’s universal.
 Culture is universal and should be shared and appreciated, as long as it’s understood.”

 Wish Local’s most significant benefit is our mutual sharing of customers.
-When we introduce Wish’s over 500 million users to local businesses, such as Kaede, we can share stories, cultures, and bring people together.
+When we introduce Wish’s over 90 million monthly active users to local businesses, such as Kaede, we can share stories, cultures, and bring people together.